 Examining whether wind farm emissions may affect human health is complex, due to the nature of the emissions and individual perceptions are highly variable.
-After careful consideration and deliberation of the body of evidence, NHMRC concludes there is currently no consistent evidence that wind farms cause adverse health effects in humans.
+After careful consideration and deliberation of the body of evidence, National Health and Medical Research Council (NHMRC) concludes there is currently no consistent evidence that wind farms cause adverse health effects in humans.

 The NHMRC Statement: Evidence on Wind Farms and Human Health was prepared on the advice of the Council of NHMRC after consideration of a comprehensive assessment of the evidence.

 The separate NHMRC Information Paper: Evidence on Wind Farms and Human Health provides Australians with a summary of the evidence on the possible health effects of wind farms in humans (with a particular focus on noise, shadow flicker and electromagnetic radiation) and explains how NHMRC developed its summary based on the findings of independent reviews of the evidence.
 NHMRC's Wind Farms and Human Health Reference Group guided the development of the Information Paper and provided scientific advice on the interpretation of the evidence.

 The NHMRC Statement and Information Paper updates NHMRC's previous work on this issue and replaces the 2010 NHMRC Public Statement: Wind Turbines and Health and supporting evidence Wind Turbines and Health: A rapid review of the evidence.
 Both documents are available on the Australian Government Web archive.